freshskates/telegram-trade-bot-boiler/README.md

     npm install
     npx prisma generate
-    npx prisma migrate dev # Use if you updated tehe schema npm run dev
+    npx prisma migrate dev  # Use if you updated the schema npx prisma studio  # Use this to see the database npm run dev